 Section 6.
 Rules of Order: At all meetings, including meetings of the Board, the most current edition of Robert’s Rules of Order shall govern.

 ARTICLE V – MANAGEMENT-BOARD OF DIRECTORS

 Section 1.
-Board of Directors: The management of the affairs of the organization shall be vested in its Board of Directors.
-The Board of Directors shall have full power and authority to put into effect the resolutions and decisions of the organization and to act as necessary or advisable in connection therewith and shall exercise general supervision of the activities of the organization.
+Board of Directors: The affairs of the corporation shall be managed by a Board of Directors.
+The Board of Directors shall have full power and authority to put into effect the resolutions and decisions of the organization and to act as necessary or advisable in connection therewith.

 Section 3.
-Honorary Director: Any individual(s) who has rendered exceptional service to the organization may be elected an Honorary Director by a two-thirds majority of the Board of Directors.
-The term of any Honorary Director shall be determined by a two-thirds majority vote of the Board of Directors.
-The Honorary Director may attend meetings of the Board of Directors in a non-voting capacity and may be called upon to fulfill duties as may from time to time be determined by the Chairman.
-The Honorary Director must be either an Inbound Tour Operator Member, Tour Operator or Associate Member of the organization.
+Honorary Director: Any individual(s) who has rendered exceptional service to the organization and/or is considered a leader in the inbound travel industry may be appointed a non-voting Honorary Director by a two-thirds majority vote of the Board of Directors and may serve unlimited consecutive terms.
+Honorary Directors may attend meetings of the Board of Directors in a non-voting capacity and may be called upon to fulfill duties as may from time to time be determined by the Chair.
 Up to three Honorary Directors may serve on the Board at any given time.

 Section 4.
 Term of Office: Each Director, including Officers, shall serve a two-year term.
 No member of the Board of Directors who has served two consecutive two-year terms shall be eligible for re-election to the same position until at least one year has elapsed.

 Section 5.
 Meetings: The Board of Directors shall hold meetings at such times and places, upon such notice and under such rules as the members of the Board shall determine.
 Notice for Board of Directors meetings may be given by email.